pickle-finance/dill-dao/scocc_resolutions/adhoc/RES-AH-0016.md

-# RES-AH-0016 - AmatureApe's Contract
+# RES-AH-0016 - Bcsstryker's Contract
 ## Description
 - We will offer Bcsstryker an internship contract.
 - To be full time, with a compemsation of $3,500 stablecoins monthly, and a total of $4,500 pickle in pickle grants vested quarterly.